MARKET SNAPSHOT: Stock-market Indexes Back In Record Territory After Strong Earnings

 Continue Reading Below

-U.S. stock-market indexes traded above previous closing records on Tuesday, with the Nasdaq notching a record, as technology shares led the way higher.
+U.S. stock-market indexes advanced solidly on Tuesday, trading above previous all-time highs, as technology shares led the way higher.

-Investors focused on a number of corporate earnings and Federal Reserve Chairwoman Janet Yellen's announcement (http://www.marketwatch.com/story/janet-yellen-announces-shes-leaving-the-fed-2017-11-20) that she will leave the central bank, rather than stay on as a Fed governor.
+Investors focused on a number of corporate earnings and positive economic data.
+Trading volumes were expected to thin out this week as investors prepare for the long weekend following Thanksgiving holiday.

 What are the main benchmarks doing?